carbon-design-system/carbon-design-kit/ISSUE_TEMPLATE.md

 > Is this issue being filed based on a discrepancy between the website/code and the kit?
 If so what is the inconsistency?

-> What version of the Carbon Design System Kit are you using?

 > What offering/product do you work on?
 Any pressing ship or release dates we should be aware of?